omersuve/MyMarket/README.md

 # MyMarket
 Marketplace written with Django

-This project is written using Django Html and Css
+This project is written using Django, Html and CSS/Bootstrap

 To install the requirements for this project:
 * __pip install -r requirements.txt__